David Sanborn: Broadcasting

 Sanborn performed and hosted radio, television, and web programs.
 He was a member of the Saturday Night Live band in 1980.
 Beginning in the late 1980s he was a regular guest member of Paul Shaffer's band on Late Night with David Letterman.
 He also appeared on the Late Show with David Letterman a few times in the 1990s.

 From 1988 to 1989, Sanborn co-hosted Night Music, a late-night music show on television with Jools Holland.
 Using producer Hal Willner's eclectic approach, the show positioned Sanborn with many famed musicians including Miles Davis, Dizzy Gillespie, Pharoah Sanders, NRBQ, Eric Clapton, Robert Cray, Lou Reed, Elliott Sharp, Jean-Luc Ponty, Santana, Todd Rundgren, Youssou N'dour, Pere Ubu, Loudon Wainwright III, Mary Margaret O'Hara, Screamin' Jay Hawkins, Leonard Cohen, Sonic Youth, Was (Not Was), Anson Funderburgh, Warren Zevon, John Zorn, Curtis Mayfield, Richard Thompson, and Jo-El Sonnier.

 During the 1980s and 1990s, Sanborn hosted a syndicated radio program, The Jazz Show with David Sanborn.
 He recorded many shows' theme songs, as well as several other songs for The Late Late Show with Tom Snyder.
 In 2021, as the coronavirus pandemic paused live music performances in public venues, Sanborn hosted a series of master classes on Zoom and also virtual productions of "Sanborn Sessions" with artists such as Marcus Miller, Christian McBride, Sting, Michael McDonald, which involved live performances and interviews from his home in Westchester, New York.

 Equipment

 Sanborn played a Selmer Mark VI alto saxophone.
 In the early 1980s he was endorsed by Yamaha and he played their saxophones on the albums As We Speak and Backstreet.
 He can be seen playing a Yamaha saxophone at the Montreux Jazz Festival in 1981.

 According to an April 1988 interview in the jazz magazine DownBeat, he had a preference for Selmer Mark VI alto saxophones in the 140,000-150,000 serial number range, all produced in 1967.
+This range of the Selmer Mark VI preferred by Sanborn have the "medium bow" which are known for its great pitch and response.

+In the late 1960s to mid 1970s, Sanborn played a Brilhart Level-Air stainless steel mouthpiece created by Arnold Brilhart visible in footage from his performance in 1969 at Woodstock with the Paul Butterfield Blues Band, and on photographs accompanying his solo albums Taking Off (1975) and Heart to Heart (1978).
 From the late 1970s, Sanborn played with mouthpieces created by Bobby Dukoff.
-He later played a mouthpiece designed by Aaron Drake.
+In 2014 he switched from the Dukoff to a mouthpiece designed by Aaron Drake.